brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 20 bht.md

 # Ephesians 1:20 Commentary Help Text

 ## BHT:
-The raising of Christ is not only a guarantee of our future bodily resurrection, but it also has a spiritual power that impacts believers in the present.
-Just as God exerted His power to raise Jesus from the dead, He also works powerfully in the conversion and faith of believers.
-This display of power is a reflection of the immeasurable greatness of God's power and the treasures of divine grace available to us.
-By fixating our gaze on Christ, we can see the work of God's power and the transformation He brings, finding hope and reassurance in the resurrection power that awaits us.
+The power of God was evident in the resurrection of Christ, displaying the same power that will bring about the future resurrection of believers.
+Christ's resurrection serves as a model for the spiritual resurrection that occurs in the souls of believers.
+This divine power is at work in the work of faith, grace, and conversion, which is wholly accomplished by God.
+Christ's exaltation to the right hand of God in the heavenly places is a tangible reality, not a mere spiritual expression.
+Through contemplating Christ's resurrection, believers can see the immense power of God and the future glory that awaits them.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: